 He jumped right out of Paul’s chest.

-A reference to the 1979 sci-fi/horror classic Alien and the famous scene in which the titular character first appears, birthed from actor John Hurt.
-The creature is known by the nickname “Chestburster,” if that gives you some idea.
+A reference to the famous scene in the 1979 sci-fi/horror classic Alien in which the titular character first appears, birthed from actor John Hurt.
+If you haven't seen it, it's known as the “chestburster,” which should give you some idea.

 “Hey, Joe.”
 What do you know?

 “Hello, Joe.
-What do you know?” was a greeting from the early 20th century, popularized by vaudeville comedy routines and a 1939 song, “Well All Right (Tonight’s the Night),” performed by The Andrews Sisters, Ella Fitzgerald, and more.
+What do you know?” was a greeting from the early 20th century, popularized by vaudeville comedy routines and the 1939 song “Well All Right (Tonight’s the Night),” performed by The Andrews Sisters, Ella Fitzgerald, and more.

 All right, all right.
 We’ll go to your damned dirty island.

-A paraphrased line from the 1968 film Planet of the Apes: “Get your hands off me, you damned dirty apes!”
+A paraphrased line from the 1968 film Planet of the Apes: “Take your stinking paws off me, you damned dirty apes!”

 Hi, remember me?
 I’m Satan.
 You never know where I’m gonna turn up.
 But first, a recipe from my pal, Ed Herlihy.

 See above note on Satan.
 “The Maidenform woman.
-You never know where she’ll turn up” was the tagline for a series of ads for Maidenform bras that ran during the 1970s.
-Ed Herlihy (1909-1999) was a television and radio announcer known to most as the voice of Kraft commercials from the ‘40s into the ‘80s.
+You never know where she’ll turn up” was the tagline for a series of ads for Maidenform bras that ran during the 1970s and 1980s.
+Ed Herlihy (1909-1999) was a television and radio announcer known to most as the voice of Kraft commercials from the 1940s to the ‘80s.